Gaineyj0349/Linker/README.md

 ********************************************************************
- You always have the option to add Strings to the linker object, just make sure you call the update method to refresh the spans.
+ You always have the option to add Strings to the linker object, just make sure you call the update method after to refresh the spans.

     linker.addStrings("yoda");
+    linker.update();

 ********************************************************************
 If you need a fresh slate with same linker object just call